 Another Salut!
 Live series.
 I have no idea how it will develop but let's get it started anyway ...

 Driving in France, I heard a song on RTL2 that was called Galway Girl before I knew that it was sung by Ed Sheeran.
 My first reaction was indeed reactionary, along the lines of "I know a much better song called Galway Girl than that!".

-Since that first hearing, I have grown to like Sheeran's song.
-Back briefly in London, I heard my eight-year-old granddaughter Maya and her French friend from school, Mila, sing along to it in the car.
+Since that first hearing, I have grown to like Sheeran's song and continue to do so despite fashionable disapproval and despite feeling a little Sheeran goes rather a long way.
+Back in 2017, on a brief return to London, I heard my eight-year-old granddaughter Maya and her French friend from school, Mila, sing along to it in the car.